MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-access-to-settings-app-surface-hub.md

 ## Azure Active Directory (AAD)

 By default, when Surface Hub is joined to AAD, only an account designated as a Global Administrator (GA) in your Azure tenant can access Settings.
-If unable to access Settings, check the following:
+If unable to access Settings, check the following issues:

 - Is the account a Global Admin account?
 - Is the password expired?
 Try resetting the password.
 - Is Surface Hub connected to the internet?
 - Is Surface Hub behind a proxy or firewall that blocks access to AAD?
-- Did you or another admin configure [non-global admin policy](surface-hub-2s-nonglobal-admin.md) for Surface Hub?
+- Did you or another admin configure [non-Global admin policy](surface-hub-2s-nonglobal-admin.md) for Surface Hub?
 If yes, see the following section.

-### Non-global admin policy
+### Troubleshoot non-Global admin policy

-When joined to AAD and auto-enrolled in Intune, you can configure non-global admin policy to allow other accounts to access Setting on Surface Hub.
-If non-global admin policy is enabled and users cannot access Settings, check the following:
+When joined to AAD and auto-enrolled in Intune, you can configure non-Global admin policy to allow other accounts to access Setting on Surface Hub.
+If non-Global admin policy is enabled and users cannot access Settings, check the following issues:

+#### Policy succeeds: No access

-If Intune shows that the policy setting is successfully applied to the Surface Hub that you’re troubleshooting:
+If Intune shows the non-Global admin policy setting is successfully applied to Surface Hub:

 - Is the account attempting to log in a member of the security group designated for this policy?
 - Is the Surface Hub connected to the internet?
 - If a GA account is being used, is it a member of the security group configured on the Surface Hub? **GA accounts must also be added to this security group.
-Otherwise, if non-global admin policy is applied to Surface Hub, the GA can no longer access Settings.
+Otherwise, if non-Global admin policy is applied to Surface Hub, the GA can no longer access Settings.

-#### Troubleshoot policy errors
+#### Policy fails: Intune error

-If the non-global admin policy shows an error in Intune, consider the following:
+If Intune shows the non-Global admin policy setting fails to reach Surface Hub:

 - Is the security group for the accounts created in the cloud?
 - Is the correct [Azure AD group SID (security identifiers)](/surface-hub/surface-hub-2s-nonglobal-admin#obtain-azure-ad-group-sid-using-powershell) used in the XML?